[Webinar Recap] Bridging Innovation and Access: A Global Dialogue on Medical Device Reimbursement and Regulatory Pathways

 The Q&A session offered valuable insights into the complexities of global market access.
 Key takeaways included:

-Regarding pricing strategies for home-use devices, Domyahn explained that the durable medical equipment (DME) market differs markedly from traditional hospital reimbursement.
-Companies often need to consider cash-pay or hybrid sales models to succeed in this channel.
+Domyahn explained that the DME market differs markedly from traditional hospital reimbursement.
+Companies often need to consider cash-pay or hybrid business models to succeed in this channel.

 Connect with Global Leaders in Healthcare Innovation